quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 vv_subs = {v**2: (1 - xi / E) / 2 for v, xi, E in zip(vs, xis, Es)}

 def simplify_current(expr):
-    """Simplification routine tailored for the perturbative calculation of current."""
+    """Simplification routine tailored to the perturbative calculation of current."""
     # Expand complex exponents to get rid of the imaginary part:
     expr = expr.expand(complex=True)
     # Factor individual terms first, then simplify and substitute the eigenvector definitions